lruslan/ansible-eos/docs/quickstart.rst

   switch(config)# username eapi secret icanttellyou

-The username (eapi) and password (icanttellyou) can be anything you like.
+The username (eapi) and password (icanttellyou) can be any valid string value.
-This user is used to authenticate to eAPI and should be used for the eapi_username and eapi_password variables in your playbooks.

 .. _A-eos-user-label: